HAM/1/15/2/29

 Author:

-Summary: Four notes from Mary Hamilton to Charlotte Gunning.
-In the first note,
+Summary: Three (originally four) fragments of letters and notes from Mary Hamilton to Charlotte Gunning.

-which is undated, Hamilton writes that she is ill and can barely write.
+In the first fragment, Hamilton writes that she is ill and can barely write,

-She notes that the two eldest princesses have also had the cold.
-In the second note, dated 30
+and that the princes and two eldest princesses have also had the cold.
+The third

-note concerns a woman who Hamilton notes is good humoured but is
+fragment concerns Miss Tryon, who Hamilton writes is good humoured but 'is

 thing'.
 Hamilton continues that she will always remain grateful

 to her for introducing her to Gunning.
-The fourth undated note inorms that the
+The fourth fragment informs Gunning that the

-Royal Family have gone to 'Babel' this morning and return on Monday
+Royal Family have gone to 'Babel' that morning and return on Monday

 for dinner.
 Hamilton also writes with enquiries of her great aunt, Lady Mary

-Colley, who is the sister of Charles Hamilton.
+Colley, who is the sister of Charles Hamilton of Bath.
+These three fragments are undated.

 Original reference No. 26.